kfkaplan/igrins_observability/README.md

 If you are only interested in the finder charts, set the first two
     options to 'n' while leaving the third option set to 'y'.
 ###Select Charts To Display

-  Variable     |Description
+  Value        |Description
   :-----------:| --------------------------------------------
    y           | Show telescope Hour Angle observing limits.
-   y           | Show altitude vs. Local Siderial Time plot <br> with telescope observing limits. <br>
-   y           | Show finder chart for IGRINS Slit View <br> Camera FOV.
+   y           | Show altitude vs. Local Siderial Time plot with telescope <br>  observing limits. y           | Show finder chart for IGRINS Slit View Camera FOV.

 Here the sky PA is the rotation of the slit counterclockwise from
     the North.